AfterShip/challenge/README.md

 - `SLA` - Does it fulfill what we need: 99.99% monthly uptime, any SPoF?
 - `High Availiably` - Is it really able to support HA?
 - `Maintainability` - How easy to deploy the architecture?
 How easy to patch the security vulnerability, such as Heartbleed bug
+- `Documentation` - Explain what and why the stacks / technology you choose.
+Any difficulties / challenge for you.
+What did you learn from this challenge?

 ## Bonus
 - `Security` - How secure of the system, any weakness?